Modern Art and Black Study

-Huey Copeland’s interdisciplinary work explores African diasporic, American, and European art from the late eighteenth century to the present with an emphasis on articulations of blackness in the Western visual field.
-In particular, his research homes in on the vexed intersections of race and gender, subject and object, the aesthetic and its others from a black feminist perspective that reveals the biases and elisions of the discipline.
+Huey Copeland’s work interrogates African/Diasporic, American and European artistic praxis from the late eighteenth century to the present with an emphasis on articulations of blackness in the Western visual field.
+In his interdisciplinary research, Copeland focuses on the intersections of race and gender, subject and object, the aesthetic and its others from a black feminist perspective that reveals the biases and elisions of the discipline.
 Rather than assume the redemptive power of art, he aims to push history against the grain in exploring the constitutive relationship between the capture of black life and the production of cultural property in the modern transatlantic world.

 An editor of OCTOBER and a contributing editor of Artforum, Copeland has published in numerous periodicals as well as in international exhibition catalogues and essay collections such as the groundbreaking anthology Histórias Afro-Atlânticas, produced by the Museu de Arte de Saõ Paulo (2018).
 Notable among his 60 single-authored publications is Bound to Appear: Art, Slavery, and the Site of Blackness in Multicultural America (University of Chicago Press, 2013), a book funded by a Creative Capital/Warhol Foundation Arts Writers Program Grant, that has since been reviewed in over a dozen national and international forums, including Culture Type, Nka, Art Journal and Small Axe.
 Focused on the work of Renée Green, Glenn Ligon, Lorna Simpson and Fred Wilson, this project considered how slavery shaped American art in the last decades of the 20th century in arguing for a reorientation of the discipline toward the matter of blackness.